Jet pack: Daedalus Flight Pack

 This particular innovation saw two jets attached to the back of an exoskeleton, worn by the operator.
 At the same time, two additional jets were added to the arms, and could be moved with the arms to control movement.
 It was devised by Richard Browning of Gravity Industries.
-In September 2020 it was reported that the Great North Air Ambulance (GNAA) service was considering using this jet suit to enable paramedics to reach casualties in the mountainous Lake District, and by March 2022 the operational director of the GNAA, Andy Mawson, had been trained to fly and the service hoped to start using jet suits in summer 2022.
+In September 2020 it was reported that the Great North Air Ambulance (GNAA) service was considering using this jet suit to enable paramedics to reach casualties in the mountainous Lake District, and by March 2022 the operational director of the GNAA, Andy Mawson, had been trained to fly and the service hoped to start using jet suits in summer 2022, although as of 2026 this has not actually occurred.

 iJETPACK Aeronautics: IJ6180 Jetsuit

 In 2021, Australian aerospace company, iJETPACK Aeronautics developed a six mini-turbojet wearable flight system ("Jetsuit") producing up to 180 kg thrust distributed across three units on the arms and back.
 Its R&D and flight operations are supported by NSW Government, Dainese, Specialist Helicopters and Australian Motorsport Innovation Precinct. iJETPACK's founder, Jennie Bewes is a commercially licensed helicopter pilot that specialises in Safety & Regulatory Compliance and a former corporate innovation leader known for introducing novel products and services such as the World's first big-data insights tool. iJETPACK's engineer, David 'Dakka' Clarke is a former defence (RAAF) engineer who single-handedly built a hydrogen-peroxide fuelled "Rocketbelt" which he flew at Brisbane's EKKA show in 2013, Royal Adelaide Show in 2014 and in China 2018.